ScottLogic/blog/_posts/2024-10-01-terraform-vs-cdk.md

 If you’ve worked in software for more than 5 minutes, then you’ve probably heard of cloud computing.
 And if you’ve worked in cloud computing for more than 5 minutes, you’ve probably heard of either Terraform or AWS CDK (also known as CDK).

 Both Terraform and CDK are tools known as infrastructure as code (IaC) which speed up cloud development by allowing a user to code their cloud resources before deploying them.
 This allows the cloud architecture to be treated as code, that is, replicated, reviewed and stored just like any other code.
 It also means that we can deploy or destroy a complex mesh of cloud resources with just one command; saving a lot of time, effort, money and mistakes.

 Using IaC for cloud deployment has become an industry standard thanks to its security properties.
 If you want a record of all resources deployed (without having to search through cloudtrail logs), who deployed them and when, and allow the ability to review the resources in code before deploying, you can create a role with deployment permissions, and allow only a CI/CD runner to have that role.
-Meaning a person cannot physically deploy without first having their resources reviewed, scrutinised, approved, and their deployment recorded by the CI/CD job.
+This means that a person cannot physically deploy without first having their resources reviewed, scrutinised, approved, and their deployment recorded by the CI/CD job.

-As a developer with 2 and a half years experience with cloud, over 2 years of experience with Terraform, I’ve recently finished an upskilling project learning CDK.
+As a developer with 2 and a half years experience with cloud computing and over 2 years of experience with Terraform, I’ve recently finished an upskilling project learning CDK.
 In this blog, I’ll cover some of the differences between the two and which one you might prefer to use.
 To explain their differences, it’s easier to start with explaining how they work...

 # Terraform workings